TelemetryHarbor/harbor-docs/docs/introduction/intro.md

 sidebar_position: 1
 ---

-# Introduction to Telemetry Harbor
+# Introduction to Harbor Scale

-Welcome to Telemetry Harbor, your comprehensive solution for ingesting, storing, and visualizing telemetry data from a wide array of sources.
-Whether you're tracking maritime vessels, monitoring IoT devices, overseeing industrial equipment, or managing any other time-series data, Telemetry Harbor provides the robust tools and scalable infrastructure you need to harness the power of your data.
+Welcome to Harbor Scale, your comprehensive solution for ingesting, storing, and visualizing telemetry data from a wide array of sources.
+Whether you're tracking maritime vessels, monitoring IoT devices, overseeing industrial equipment, or managing any other time-series data, Harbor Scale provides the robust tools and scalable infrastructure you need to harness the power of your data.

-## What is Telemetry Harbor?
+## What is Harbor Scale?

-Telemetry Harbor is a cloud-based platform designed to handle the complexities of large-scale telemetry data management.
+Harbor Scale is a cloud-based platform designed to handle the complexities of large-scale telemetry data management.
 It offers a seamless experience from data ingestion to visualization, enabling businesses and organizations to make data-driven decisions with ease and confidence.

 ## Key Features